linear-b/gitstream/docs/filter-functions.md

 | - | Output | Bool      | `true` if all file tests based on name and path |

 </div>

-Test files must include the substring `test` or `spec` in its name or path.

 ```yaml+jinja
 {{ files | allTests }}